 - Add all ingredients to the slow cooker and stir.
 The vegetable broth should just barely cover all ingredients, if not, add more broth or water.

 - Cook on low 6-8 hours or high 3-4 hours until all ingredients are soft and cooked through.

 - Use an immersion blender to puree the soup until smooth.
-If you don’t have an immersion blender, carefully blend the liquid in a standard blender in 2-3 batches.
+If you don’t have an immersion blender, carefully pour the cooked ingredients into a standard blender in 2-3 batches.

 A standard butternut squash weighs about 3 lbs.
 If you use a whole butternut squash, peel and seed it before dicing.

 To save time, consider purchasing a pre-cut squash.
 I topped my soup with a few drops of cream, toasted pepitas (pumpkin seeds), and parsley.
 It would also be great with croutons, nuts, or any soft herbs.